 Be careful with tap water though.
 If water has stood still in the pipes for a long time, it can go bad quickly.
 Also if you’re not used to the local water, it’s better to drink bottled water.
-Bring your own water bottle, or use iodine tables or a life straw if you’re going camping.
+Bring your own water bottle, or use iodine tablets or a life straw if you’re going camping.

 3. Refresh yourself

 Splash water in your face or put your feet into a bucket of water.
-Your neck, wrists and ankles are body parts that distribute the coolness the quickest.
+Your neck, wrists, and ankles are body parts that distribute the coolness the quickest.
 If you feel overheated, drain a bandana or scarf in tepid water and wrap it around your neck.
 Did you bring your cooling wristband?
 No worries, you can always put a cool washcloth on your wrists to cool down.

 Don’t put a frozen icepack or ice-cold water on your body as it can cause frostbite.
 Your bodies’ reaction will be to preserve as much heat as possible, so better use cool and tepid water instead.